adapter-hub/adapters/adapter_docs/training.md

 Training a task adapter module on a dataset only requires minor modifications from training the full model.
 Suppose we have an existing script for training a Transformer model.
-In the following, we will use HuggingFace's [run_glue.py](https://github.com/Adapter-Hub/adapter-transformers/blob/main/examples/pytorch/text-classification/run_glue.py) example script for training on the GLUE benchmark.
+In the following, we will use HuggingFace's [run_glue.py](https://github.com/Adapter-Hub/adapters/blob/main/examples/pytorch/text-classification/run_glue.py) example script for training on the GLUE benchmark.
 We go through all required changes step by step:

 ### Step A - Parse `AdapterArguments`

-The [`AdapterArguments`](transformers.adapters.training.AdapterArguments) class integrated into adapter-transformers provides a set of command-line options useful for training adapters.
+The [`AdapterArguments`](transformers.adapters.training.AdapterArguments) class integrated into adapters provides a set of command-line options useful for training adapters.
 These include options such as `--train_adapter` for activating adapter training and `--load_adapter` for loading adapters from checkpoints.
 Thus, the first step of integrating adapters is to add these arguments to the line where `HfArgumentParser` is instantiated: